Messerschmitt Bf 109: Armament and gondola cannons

 Reflecting Messerschmitt's belief in low-weight, low-drag, simple monoplanes, the armament was placed in the fuselage.
 This kept the wings very thin and light.
 Two synchronized machine guns were mounted in the cowling, firing over the top of the engine and through the propeller arc.
 An alternative arrangement was also designed, consisting of a single autocannon firing through a blast tube between the cylinder banks of the engine, known as a Motorkanone mount in German.
 This was also the choice of armament layout on some contemporary monoplane fighters, such as the French Dewoitine D.520, or the American Bell P-39 Airacobra, and dated back to World War I's small run of SPAD S.XII moteur-canon, 37 mm cannon-armed fighters in France.

 When it was discovered in 1937 that the RAF was planning eight-gun batteries for its new Hawker Hurricane and Supermarine Spitfire fighters, it was decided that the Bf 109 should be more heavily armed.
 The problem was that the only place available to mount additional guns was in the wings.
-Only one spot was available in each wing, between the wheel well and slats, with room for only one gun, either a 7.92 mm MG 17 machine gun, or a 20 mm MG FF or MG FF/M cannon.
+Only one spot was available in each wing, between the wheel well and slats, with room for only one gun, either a 7.92 mm MG 17 machine gun, a 20 mm MG FF or a 20 mm MG FF/M cannon.

 The first version of the Bf 109 to have wing guns was the C-1, which had one MG 17 in each wing.
 To avoid redesigning the wing to accommodate large ammunition boxes and access hatches, an unusual ammunition feed was devised whereby a continuous belt holding 500 rounds was fed along chutes out to the wing tip, around a roller, and then back along the wing, forward and beneath the gun breech, to the wing root, where it coursed around another roller and back to the weapon.

 The gun barrel was placed in a long, large-diameter tube located between the spar and the leading edge.
 The tube channeled cooling air around the barrel and breech, exhausting from a slot at the rear of the wing.
 The installation was so cramped that parts of the MG 17's breech mechanism extended into an opening created in the flap structure.